John Romita Sr.

 His first comics work was in 1949 as a ghost artist for Timely Comics, the precursor to Marvel, through which Romita met editor-in-chief Stan Lee.
 In 1951, Romita began drawing horror, war, and romance comics for Atlas Comics (previously Timely), and also drew his first superhero work, a 1950s revival of Captain America.
-He began working exclusively for DC Comics from 1958–1965 and was the artist for many of their romance comics.
+He worked exclusively for DC Comics from 1958 to 1965 and was the artist for many of their romance comics.
 During these years, Romita further developed his ability to draw beautiful women, which he later became well-known for.

 Romita joined Marvel in 1965, initially drawing Daredevil comics.
-In 1966, Spider-Man artist and co-creator Steve Ditko left Marvel, and Romita was chosen by writer Lee as the new artist for The Amazing Spider-Man title.
+In 1966, when Spider-Man artist and co-creator Steve Ditko left Marvel, Romita was chosen by writer Lee as the new artist for Amazing Spider-Man.
 Within a year of Romita becoming the Spider-Man artist, The Amazing Spider-Man rose from Marvel's second-best-selling title to the company's top-seller.
-Romita brought a new romance style to Spider-Man comics that soon became the new house style for the character.
+Romita brought a new romance style to Spider-Man comics that soon became the new design for the character.
 In June 1973, Romita was promoted to Marvel's art director and heavily influenced the look of Marvel comics throughout the 1970s and 1980s.

-He was inducted into the Will Eisner Comic Book Hall of Fame in 2002.
+Romita was inducted into the Will Eisner Comic Book Hall of Fame in 2002.

+Early life

+John Victor Romita was born on January 24, 1930, in Brooklyn, New York City, where he was also raised.
+The son of Marie and Victor Romita, a baker, he also had three sisters and a brother.
+Romita was of Italian descent, from Sicily.
+He began drawing at 5 years old.
+Romita graduated from Manhattan's School of Industrial Art in 1947, having attended for three years after spending ninth grade at a Brooklyn junior high school.
+Among his instructors were Howard Simon, a book illustrator, and Ben Clements, a magazine illustrator.
+Romita was deeply influenced by a variety of artists and illustrators.
+As a young reader of comics, he admired Noel Sickles, Roy Crane, and Milton Caniff.
+Caniff's Terry and the Pirates in particular was an early inspiration for Romita.
+Later in his career, he also drew inspiration from Sy Barry, Alex Toth, and Carmine Infantino.
+Beyond comics, he looked up to commercial illustrators such as Jon Whitcomb, Coby Whitmore, and Al Parker.